Tnixc/simple/README.md

 - [ ] Unit tests and end-to-end tests

 ### Done
+- [x] Better errs with file and more specific messages
 - [x] Fix Markdown element indentation issues
 - [x] Fix errors to more accurately reflect the source of the error
 - [x] Made it much faster by threadding at page_handler